saucelabs/speedo/README.md

 ##### `performanceBudget`

-Define metrics threshold in `speedo.config.js` file to strictly assert metrics value against a performance budget using `analyze` command.
-It will assert on metrics which is declared in performanceBudget (ignores what is being set as `metric` parameter). minimum and maximum threshold can be set as shown in below example.
+Provide metrics threshold values as `performanceBudget` in `speedo.config.js` file to strictly assert metrics value against a performance budget using `analyze` command.
+It will assert on metrics which is declared in performanceBudget (ignores what is being set as `metric` parameter). `minimum` and `maximum` threshold can be set as shown in below example.

 i.e.
 ```js